-10.1 APPENDIX 1: HIGHER PRIORITY REQUESTS IN THE LOCAL AREA OF THE REQUESTED POI
+10.1 APPENDIX 1: HIGHER PRIORITY REQUESTS

-All active higher-priority requests for transmission service and/or generator interconnection service (including requests in the traditional interconnection queue and other requests in the Community Solar queue) in the local area of the requested POI will be considered in this study and are identified below.
+All active higher priority transmission service and/or generator interconnection and Community Solar Project requests will be considered in this study and are identified below.
 If any of these requests are withdrawn, the Public Utility reserves the right to restudy this request, as the results and conclusions contained within this study could significantly change.

-Generation Interconnection/Community Solar Queue Requests considered:
+Transmission/Generation Interconnection/Community Solar Queue Requests considered: